Unifying the Brascamp-Lieb Inequality and the Entropy Power Inequality: Abstract

 \section{Abstract}

-The entropy power inequality (EPI) and the Brascamp-Lieb inequality (BLI) can be viewed as information inequalities concerning entropies of linear transformations of random variables.
-The EPI provides lower bounds for the entropy of linear transformations of random vectors with independent components.
-The BLI, on the other hand, provides upper bounds on the entropy of a random vector in terms of the entropies of its linear transformations.
-In this paper, we present a new entropy inequality that generalizes both the BLI and EPI by considering a variety of independence relations among the components of a random vector.
-Our main technical contribution is in the proof strategy that leverages the ``doubling trick" to prove Gaussian optimality for certain entropy expressions under independence constraints.
+The entropy power inequality (EPI) and the Brascamp-Lieb inequality (BLI) are fundamental inequalities concerning the differential entropies of linear transformations of random vectors.
+The EPI provides lower bounds for the differential entropy of linear transformations of random vectors with independent components.
+The BLI, on the other hand, provides upper bounds on the differential entropy of a random vector in terms of the differential entropies of some of its linear transformations.
+In this paper, we define a family of entropy functionals, which we show are subadditive.
+We then establish that Gaussians are extremal for these functionals by mimicking the idea in Geng and Nair (2014).
+As a consequence, we obtain a new entropy inequality that generalizes both the BLI and EPI.
+By considering a variety of independence relations among the components of the random vectors appearing in these functionals, we also obtain families of inequalities that lie between the EPI and the BLI.\footnote{A version of this paper appeared in the Proceedings of the IEEE International Symposium on Information Theory, 2019.}